CodeWithMilap/gradient-generator/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to use the CSS Gradient Generator.

 ## Usage
-    -Choose gradient type (linear/radial).
+- Choose gradient type (linear/radial).
-    -Adjust gradient direction or angle.
+- Adjust gradient direction or angle.
-    -Add and customize color points.
+- Add and customize color points.
-    -Copy the generated CSS code and use it in your projects.
+- Copy the generated CSS code and use it in your projects.

 ## Contributing